Do you need to learn how to fly a Bearhawk?

 To summarize those requirements, the transition program is structured with ground and flight lessons, and lists student prerequisites including at least a Private Pilot certificate with a SEL rating and a tailwheel endorsement.
 The intent is that the student will enter the program as a current and proficient tailwheel pilot who just needs to learn the Bearhawk-specific skills.
 The intent is not to re-train a student who has not flown since he started building, or to teach tailwheel skills to a pilot who has not flown one before.
 The authorization includes a provision for using the training to meet the requirements of a flight review also (subject to a few more requirements) but the intent is to give a flight review to a current pilot who happens to be due for one, not to bring a non-current pilot up to flight review standards.

-The hourly rate for this training is $225 for the airplane and instructor.
+The hourly rate for this training is $225 for the airplane and instructor, with a three hour minimum.
+The minimum can be waived for a one-time fee of $150.

 Click here to download the complete LODA and review the program requirements and syllabus.